geoorge1d127/ProFL/README.md

-* `-p,--program-path`: This argument isrequired.
+* `-p,--program-path`: This argument is required.
 Pass the filename of the faulty Prolog program.

 * `-t,--test-suite`: This argument is required.
 Pass the file name of the plunit test suite.